Local networks, be it private or small business networks, have for a long time

 across–although never frequently enough to remember it when it happens

-work fine, but the moment you try to lookup
+my-computer all work fine, but the moment you try to

-You’ve got three options, I claim.
+You’ve got mainly three options.
 They’re ranged in the order of sensible solutions, not in the order of least effort.

 - Use a different domain name.